 - Your nurse will assess you frequently including your dressing, vital signs and symptoms. - Our goal is to decrease your pain.
-If you are having any pain, please let the nurse know and you can get pain medication. - Vou will be in the recovery room for approximately two hours or until your room is ready.
-Once you are discharged from the recovery room, you will be taken to your patient unit.
+If you're having any pain, please let the nurse know and you can get pain medication. - You'll be in the recovery room for approximately two hours or until your room is ready.
+Once you're discharged from the recovery room, you'll be taken to your patient unit.
 Your family will be notified of the room number.